• Skip to primary navigation

 Mange is a term that encompasses cat skin problems caused by mites.

-• Treatment: depending on the type of mites, each species dictates different treatment.
+• Treatment: Depending on the type of mites, each species dictates different treatment.

-• Additional info: demodex mites are the most common.
+• Additional info: Demodex mites are the most common.
 Mites are identified using a scalpel to scrape skin and hair cells for examination under a microscope.
 Mange is rare but requires a trip to the vet.

 Cat Fungal Infections